Bitcoin ETF vs Self-Custody: What U.S. Investors Need to Understand | The Bitcoin Adviser

 Why ETFs Break at Inheritance & Incapacity

 Our Estate Plan Protocol (EPP) turns keys and multisig into an actionable, documented recovery process for spouses, trustees, and heirs.
-If you care about clean, documented transfer of control—not just legal title—our approach is built for it: Estate Planning & Inheritance.
+If you care about clean, documented transfer of control, not just legal title, our approach is built for it: Estate Planning & Inheritance.
+When legal authority and technical control don't match, see Legal Authority vs Bitcoin Control.
+If you are updating wills or trusts, our Bitcoin-aware will generator offers a counsel-ready starting draft (educational only, not legal advice).

 Retirement